How to Bike the Camino de Santiago (French Way)

 I used a combination of maps on a travel guide and a GPS application on my phone to guesstimate if the route was bikable or not.
 If I thought the path wasn’t going to be fun, I opted to take a nearby road.
 On the other hand, if the road system deviated too much from the walking path, I opted to follow the walking path so I didn’t miss out too much on the Camino experience.

-Use your best judgement and figure out what is best for you.
+Use your best judgment and figure out what is best for you.
 There’s no right or wrong way of traveling along the Camino.

 A Village to Village Guide to Hiking the Camino De Santiago: Camino Frances: St Jean – Santiago – Finisterre (this is the guide I used)